IV Vitamin C & Cancer

 Studies conducted by Linus Pauling (Nobel Prize winning scientist, pioneer in the fields of quantum chemistry, molecular biology, and orthomolecular medicine) suggest that very large doses of Vitamin C (10 grams/day intravenously for ten days followed by at least 10 grams/day orally indefinitely) are helpful in increasing the survival time and improving the quality of life of terminal cancer patients.

-Intravenous (IV) administration of Vitamin C result in much higher blood levels of Vitamin C than oral administration, and Vitamin C levels that are toxic to cancer cells in culture can be achieved in humans only with intravenous but not oral administration of Vitamin C. The Angeles Functional Oncology treatment program provides IV-delivery of Vitamin C in concentrated dosage, ranging from 40 to 70 grams per day.
+Intravenous (IV) administration of Vitamin C result in much higher blood levels of Vitamin C than oral administration, and Vitamin C levels that are toxic to cancer cells in culture can be achieved in humans only with intravenous but not oral administration of Vitamin C. The Functional Oncology treatment in Mexico Hospital Angeles program provides IV-delivery of Vitamin C in concentrated dosage, ranging from 40 to 70 grams per day.

 Do you want to know more?
 Contact us to find out how we can help you.